litebird/litebird_sim/docs/source/detectors.rst

 .. testoutput::

+   Band is not apodized
+   Band is not apodized
    Detectors to be used in the first simulation:
    - foo1
    Detectors to be used in the second simulation: